Pratyush/hekaton-system/docs/cpu_arch_sketch.md

 type Pc = RamIdx;
 type Instruction = DWord;

-/// An entry in the transcript of RAM accesses struct TranscriptEntry {
+/// An entry in the transcript of RAM accesses.
+We load/store data at dword granularity struct TranscriptEntry {
     // A flag denoting whether this is a padding entry
     is_padding: Boolean,